ray-project/ray/doc/source/signals.rst

 .. autofunction:: ray.experimental.signal.send

-Here is a simple example of a task sending a user-defined signal.
+Here is a simple example of a remote function that sends a user-defined signal.

 .. code-block:: python